 His Unseen Hand

 This post was written in memory of my generous, joking, winking, eye-twinkling, and fearless Uncle Kevin.
-On Sunday, February 19th, 2012, God took hold of Uncle Kev’s hand and walked him home.
+On February 19th, 2012, God took hold of Uncle Kev’s hand and walked him home.

-In the nearly ten years since, the truth of God’s unseen hand gripping mine means immeasurably more now than it did then.
-Then, I felt it as a parent clinging to a scared child and as an observer of a dear soul fading into glory.
+Then, I felt it as a parent clinging to a scared child and as an observer of a loved one fading into glory.

 Now, I feel it more as a fragile parent-child whose hand is gripped by the Everlasting Father.
-I feel it more as a servant looking to the hand of her master, waiting for mercy (Psalm 123:2).
-Now I know what that I only cling to him because his hand upholds me.

 For I the Lord your God hold your right hand; it is I who say to you.
 ‘Fear not, I am the one who helps you.’